j0ly/FirstProject/REPORT.md

 1. In /etc/apache2/sites-available/000-default.conf, add this line after the "DocumentRoot" line (modify "yourserver" to match the IP of your server);
   * ``` Redirect permanent / https://yourserver/ ```
 2. Restart Apache with this command; ``` apachectl restart ```
+3. Also change "http:" to "https:" in admin/list.php line 18.

 ## A3-Cross-Site Scripting (XSS)
 The XSS code can be entered on the SignUp page, and executed on the Admin page when listing the sign-ups.